 There are two ways of effectively replacing the Electoral College with a national by popular vote.
 The first option is passing a constitutional amendment to achieve that goal.

 Though a constitutional amendment would be the most direct way to get rid of the Electoral College, passing that amendment would be extremely difficult because most swing states will not want to give up their outsized influence in the presidential election.
 It is not out of the realm of possibility, but it is unlikely.

 National Popular Vote Interstate Compact

 A better option is the National Popular Vote Interstate Compact.
-The Constitution gives states the power to choose their electors in the matter they see fit.
+The Constitution gives states the power to choose their electors in the manner they see fit.
 Most states currently award all their electors to the candidate that wins the popular vote in their state although Maine and Nebraska choose theirs through proportional representation.
 However, because states have significant freedom in choosing their electors, states can award all their electors to the winner of the national popular vote, which is the basis for the National Popular Vote Interstate Compact.

 Created by John R. Koza, the National Popular Vote Interstate Compact is an agreement in which states pledge to award all their electors to the winner of the national popular vote.
 For example, if presidential candidate Jane Doe wins the national popular vote and New Jersey has joined the National Popular Vote Interstate Compact, then New Jersey will award all of its 14 electoral votes to Jane Doe, even if Jane Doe does not win the popular vote in New Jersey.
 When enough states join together in the National Popular Vote Interstate Compact, it would ensure that the candidate who wins the popular vote always wins enough electoral votes to become President.